Vineyards to visit in our part of France.

 Between them the two Charentes have thousands of hectares of vines.
 The Atlantic coast islands the Île de Ré and the Île d’Oléron both produce very good wine, and vineyards continue south from Angouleme in the east almost as far as the beach resort of Royan.

-Local wines were until quite recently known as Vin de Pays, meaning wine from the land.
+Local wines were until quite recently known as Vin de Pays, meaning wine from the local land.
 Under EU changes in regulations in 2009, local wines are now (technically at least!) known as Indication Géographiques Protégée (IGP) (in English this is Protected Geographical Indication).
 However, the wines grown here can use this classification or continue with the name Vin de Pays – or use both!
 IGP is just a quality control labelling system that ensures that you know what you’re buying.
 IGP wine has to comply with certain rules, such as where it is made, what the maximum yield is and the types of grapes that can be used.

 For a long time Charentais wine makers grew only the white wine grapes that locals had always grown, as these grapes varieties are used to make the region’s most famous drink, cognac.
 The more aromatic grape types such as Chenin, Chardonnay and Sauvignon have now been established, along with red and rose – Merlot, Gamay, Pinot Noir, Cabernet-Franc and Cabernet-Sauvignon.